 After the quantization and distribution schemes are prepared, the online phase starts.
-In every time step, the sensor measures the state $ \bm{x}_r $ of the system, which is then quantized to $\bm{x}$ in a fixed-point or integer representation.
+In every time step, the sensor measures the state $ \bm{x}_\mathrm{r} $ of the system, which is then quantized to $\bm{x}$ in a fixed-point or integer representation.
 Then, for each summand of the polynomial, Algorithm~\ref{algo:threeProduct} or~\ref{algo:multiProduct} is executed.
 The servers send their shares $ z_j $ of the result to the collector via secure communication channels.
 The collector receives the shares and computes the sum to reveal the secret result $u$.
 Then, the quantized control input $u$ is applied to the plant.

-Thus, to summarize, the polynomial control law is evaluated in its quantized form and all multiplications are performed on the servers.
-The sensor device needs to create random numbers from a finite set, and needs to compute modular sums and differences such that the random components add up to the secret.
-To reveal the result, the actuator device only needs to add the received shares.
-Further, we can state the following corollary for security of the polynomial control scheme, which is inherited from security of the three- or $n$-party multiplication scheme. \begin{cor} The polynomial control scheme has the same security properties as the multiplication scheme used therein. \end{cor}
+Thus, the polynomial control law is evaluated in its quantized form, and all multiplications are performed on the servers.
+The sensor device needs to create random numbers from a finite set and compute modular sums and differences such that the components add up to the secret.
+To reveal the result, the actuator device only adds the received shares.
+Further, we can state the following corollary for the security of the polynomial control scheme, inherited from the security of the three- or $n$-party multiplication scheme. \begin{cor} The polynomial control scheme has the same security properties as the multiplication scheme used therein. \end{cor}